Mullebrouck/code-my-life/introduction.md

 - reveal a password
 - top secret messages with btoa atob
 - remove popup ads
-- access to secret content on quiz websites
+- access the answers content on quiz websites

 ```javascript
 btoa('hey you!')